nachomartinez30/frontend-test/README.md

 # Intructions
 * Do not install another library, use the ones included in the project.
-* Fork the repo and email it to `engineering@cbqasolutions.com` once it's ready to review
+* Fork the repo and email the url to `engineering@cbqasolutions.com` once it's ready to review
 * Fetch this data api `https://jsonplaceholder.typicode.com/todos/`
 * Group tasks using `userId` response property so all tasks are grouped by userId, something like this
  - userId1